toniree/stratfolio-website/README.md

 # StratFolio AI Desktop and Mobile Website

-The public-facing website for **StratFolio AI**, designed as a responsive experience across desktop and mobile devices.
+The public-facing website for **StratFolio AI**, designed as a preview of StratFolio AI across desktop and mobile devices.

 ## Tech Stack